vegaprotocol/vega/README.md

 }
 ```

-Cancellations typically go via concensus so the OrderResponse will only indicate that the message was accepted and sent out onto the blockchain to be included in a block.
+Cancellations typically go via consensus so the `OrderResponse` will only indicate that the message was accepted and sent out onto the blockchain to be included in a block.
 It could be rejected at a later stage of processing.

 ## Benchmarks